Itinerary Location: Walthamstow | Duration: 5-7 Hours

 …on this exceptionally charming itinerary around Walthamstow.
 It makes for a perfect low-key date (particularly if you want to stay on budget); but could also make a great solo expedition or – simply by spending more time at certain pit-stops than others – a boozy day out with friends.

-En route you’ll take in a big, beautiful patch of wilderness taking over a site of Victorian industry; sample award-winning street food and take a survey of the cutting edge of London’s craft brewing scene.
+En route you’ll take in a big, beautiful patch of wilderness taking over a site of Victorian industry, sample amazing street food, and take a survey of the cutting edge of London’s craft brewing scene.

 Your journey begins at Walthamstow Central, which is on the Vicky line and is therefore exempt from any complaints that it’s miles away.
 Cross the gardens in front of you and head left down…